 In 2003, LEGO partnered with blockbuster franchises of Harry Potter and Star Wars to drive their sales.
 This began a turning point in the company’s strategy that would eventually lead to much bigger things.
 By licensing with well-known brands, The LEGO Group figured out how to tap into new audiences.

-How did LEGO Expand?
+How did The LEGO Group Expand?

 In 2004, Jorgen Vig Knudstorp ascended into the CEO position.
 His first decision was to move the manufacturing department into developing countries to source cheaper raw materials.